ezmohorcic/ezmohorcic/README.md

 ## More About Me:

-- 🔭 I’m currently working on [my portfolio!]You´ll find all my projects there!(https://ezmohorcic.github.io/)
+- 🔭 I’m currently working on [my portfolio!](https://ezmohorcic.github.io/)You´ll find all my projects there!

 - 🌱 I’m currently learning **TypeScript and SQL**